paonegri/DSND_Project1/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in using the kaggle boxofficemojo dataset to better understand:
+For this project, I was interested in using the Kaggle Boxofficemojo dataset to better understand:

 1. How can we define a successful movie from a financial perspective?
 2. What internal factors (early stage of production) define a successful movie?